 I've put together a list of all the things that I have stocked in my kitchen at all times.
 Most of the recipes on this site will utilise some of these items at some point.
 Even if you don't make any of the recipes here they are still some essential things to have in your kitchen collection for everyday cooking.
 There is also a section on kitchen equipment that may be helpful, again, most of which you will probably already have in your kitchen.

-Coconut Oil – A great alternate to other oils that everyne seems to think is automatically good for you.
+Coconut Oil - A great alternative to other oils that everyone seems to think is automatically good for you.
 Remember whilst it is better for you than other oils, it is still an oil, so use it sparingly!
-I tend to use it a lot in stir fries as I love the coconut flavour that it adds to everything.
+I tend to use it a lot in stir-fries as I love the coconut flavour that it adds to everything.

 Vegetable Oil - A lot of people automatically assume that vegetable oil and frying in it is automatically unhealthy.
 Whilst its not always the best for you there are always ways to stay on the "healthier side".
 When looking for a good vegetable oil you want to find one with a high smoke point.
 Sunflower oil and canola oil are good but the best is avocado oil, although a little tricky to find.

 Red Wine Vinegar - Another great full flavoured vinegar that is great in salads and dressings.
 Also, it's not as acidic as white wine and sherry vinegar.

 Cider Vinegar - Cider vinegar is great and has a beautiful flavour compared to normal vinegar.
 It's perfect for pickling and salad dressings alongside carrying some great health benefits!

 Vanilla Extract - An awesome flavour booster for overnight oats, baking and almost any dessert.
 It's always good to not grab the cheapest.
 Spend that extra pound and get the nice one.
 It'll last you and the flavour will be amazing.